upstash/feedback/README.md

 # Feedback Widget for Next.js

 Create a Feedback Widget for your Next.js site with two steps.
+The submitted message will be sent to your Slack channel.
+No backend required!
 See [the demo](https://upstash-feedback-widget.vercel.app/)

 <img src="cover.png" width="100%" >